nabto/edge-device-webrtc/README.md

 libcurl. e.g. a binary which does not validate oauth tokens or use the rtsp client.

+### Building without JWT
+JWT-cpp is used when validating OAuth tokens in the `edge_device_webrtc` example.
+It is currently not configurable to build the project without this dependency.

+The RTSP client module also depends on JWT-cpp for base64 encoding in Basic authentication.
+This can be disabled with the CMake option `-DRTSP_HAS_BASIC_AUTH=OFF`

 ### Building without OpenSSL

 OpenSSL is used when validating OAuth tokens, when challenge response validating